mgalgs/SanDiegoLibreBot/README.md

 source enter.sh
 ```

-## Kubernetes setup
+## Kubernetes setup (unused!)

+This bot is currently running on my local machine :grimacing: but may also
-This bot is deployed on a kubernetes cluster.
+be deployed on a kubernetes cluster for high availability in the
+future.
+(TODO: add a persistent volume to house our "database")

 ### Configuration (secrets)